Virginia State University: Demographics

 The 2017–2018 student body was 57.4% female and 43% male.
 It consists of 69.7% in-state and 30.3% out-of-state students.
 97.2% of students live on campus and 2.8% off-campus.
 91.1% of students self-identify as Black/African American, while 4.0% are White, and 4.0% are racially unreported.

 Athletics

-Virginia State has 14 Division II athletic teams on campus.
+Virginia State has 14 Division II athletic teams on campus and is a member of the Central Intercollegiate Athletic Association (CIAA) conference.

 Student activities

-There are over 70 student organizations on campus.
+There are over 70 student organizations on campus, including the Student Government Association and National Pan-Hellenic Council.

-Greek life

-Virginia State University has the National Pan-Hellenic Council (NPHC) along with six other non Pan-Hellenic fraternities and sororities which include the following active fraternities and sororities: